-- 1. Perfrom a full client backup and an IDB backup (Cell Manager only). - 2.
+- Perform a full client backup and an IDB backup (Cell Manager only). - b.
 Update the SRD file.
 Collect information on the original system to enable installation and configuration of DR OS.

-- 3. Replace the faulty hardware. - 4.
+- a.
+Replace the faulty hardware. - b.
 Reinstall the operating system.
-(Create and format the necessary partitions). - 5.
-Reinstall service packs. - 6.
-Manually re-partition the disk and re-establish the storage structure with original drive letter assignments. - You can combine Phase 1 of Manual Disaster Recovery with automated deployment tools.
+(Create and format the necessary partitions). - c.
+Reinstall service packs. - d.
+Manually re-partition the disk and re-establish the storage structure with original drive letter assignments.